Melos Quartet: Recording career

 Alongside a record deal with the "Intercord Ton GmbH" label (Intercord) started in 1968, in 1969 the group signed a five-year contract with the "Deutsche Grammophon GmbH" (DGG) record company, and spent 25 days that year making recordings for SWR radio and commercial release.
 They obtained the first prize of the String Quartet Foundation sponsored by German industry in 1970, and in 1972 they entered into a further contract with DGG for the complete recordings of Schubert, Cherubini, and later, the Mendelssohn, Brahms, Schumann and Beethoven string quartets.

 By 1975 the group had built up a repertoire of 120 works, including the complete Beethoven, Schubert, Cherubini, Mendelssohn, Schumann, Brahms, Janáček quartets, and works by Haydn, Mozart, Hugo Wolf, Pfitzner, Verdi, Donizetti, Debussy, Smetana, Kodály, Hindemith, Bartók, Alban Berg, Gian Francesco Malipiero, Witold Lutosławski, Milko Kelemen, Robert Wittinger and Josef Maria Horváth.
 They made a conscious decision to have a wide-ranging repertoire in order to avoid getting stuck to any particular period.

 For Deutsche Grammophon label, they taped Schubert's String Quintet with Mstislav Rostropovich as second cellist; Mozart's 10 Great String Quartets, the complete cycles of Mendelssohn, Schumann, Brahms, Cherubini and Schubert; they recorded the complete Beethoven cycle twice (1969/70 for Intercord and 1983/85 for DGG), and later the two Janáček's Quartets.
 Again for DGG, with violists Franz Beyer and Piero Farulli, they recorded the 6 String Quintets by Mozart.
 They taped also many unusual repertoire for SWR Radio, which has been since released digitally.

 In the early 1990s the Melos-Quartett signed a second important recording contract with the "Harmonia Mundi" label, where from 1993 onwards they recorded exclusively with the new line-up featuring Ida Bieler on 2nd violin.

-Violist Hermann Voss and cellist Peter Buck, are featured in the recording with the Verdi-Quartett (German string quartet founded in 1985 in Cologne) of the 2 Quintets and the 2 Sextets for strings by Brahms (rec: Deutschlandfunk, Kammermusiksaal, 2007/2008 | 4CD box - Hänssler Classic HC16084 ℗2018).
+Violist Hermann Voss and cellist Peter Buck, are featured in the recording with the Verdi Quartet (German string quartet founded in 1985 in Cologne) of the 2 Quintets and the 2 Sextets for strings by Brahms (rec: Deutschlandfunk, Kammermusiksaal, 2007/2008 | 4CD box – Hänssler Classic HC16084 ℗2018).